 Narcissistic abuse frequently does not look like domestic violence.
 It is harder to identify because often there are no obvious signs of abuse.
 The victims may spend years in a vicious cycle of love bombing, isolation and gaslighting, enduring tremendous loss and psychological destruction before they learn the root of their problem.
 As a clinician, you may be the first person to ever have the opportunity to name and validate the patients’ experiences and get them on the path for help.

 Narcissistic abuse is growing in recognition among the psychological healing community, with discussion of the term, “narcissistic victim syndrome” used to describe a cluster of trauma symptoms that are caused by living with someone with narcissistic personality traits.

-In this webinar, you will learn the key pattern of narcissistic abuse, common tactics used in narcissistic abuse, how narcissistic abuse affects victims, and how to recognize the signs of narcissistic abuse in your clients.
+In this webinar, you will learn the key pattern of narcissistic abuse, common tactics used, how it affects victims, and how to recognize the signs in your clients.